-Your baby may be oblivious to this now, but they’ll get a kick out of it when they’re older: Create a time capsule full of notes from everyone who helped celebrate their first birthday.
+Creating a time capsule tops the list of 1st birthday activities.
+Your baby may be oblivious to this now, but they’ll get a kick out of it when they’re older: Create a time capsule full of notes from everyone who helped celebrate their 1st birthday.
 Then keep it sealed until the child graduates from high school.
 Set out small pieces of paper and pens and ask guests to jot down what they love most about your baby now, a memory from the party or other time spent together, their hopes and dreams for your child, or advice for later in life.
 Decorate a small plastic box or storage container (anything that has a sealable top) for guests to drop their notes into.

 Every guest will want a turn holding the birthday baby anyway, so make an easy game out of it.
 Have everyone guess your 1-year-old’s weight, down to the ounce, and write their guess on a slip of paper that they drop into a hat.
 Then pull out the bathroom scale, gently sit the kiddo down, and give a prize to whoever’s guess was closest.